polsys/ennemi/docs/index.md

 `ennemi` is currently developed by Petri Laarne ([@polsys](https://github.com/polsys)) at [Institute for Atmospheric and Earth System Research (INAR)](https://www.helsinki.fi/en/inar-institute-for-atmospheric-and-earth-system-research), University of Helsinki.
+The package is published under the MIT License.

 # Installation